 Let me emphasize:

 Just like your text, visual content and photos are analyzed by Google’s robots.
 The photos are therefore a vital bare of your company’s main focus when it comes to content marketing and SEO.
-It enhances load spead, boosts the ranking of your site and improves user experiences.
-For your photos to do well on the big web and to attract traffic on your sites, it is necessary to focus on even the simplest details such as file name, file size, caption and placement.
+It enhances load speed, boosts the ranking of your site, and improves user experiences.
+For your photos to do well on the big web and to attract traffic to your sites, it is necessary to focus on even the simplest details such as file name, file size, caption, and placement.

-In the big race to win the users attention the competition will keep intensifying, and for now images and content marketing is one of the best ways to create valuable interactions with your audience.
+In the big race to win the user’s attention, the competition will keep intensifying, and for now, images and content marketing are one of the best ways to create valuable interactions with your audience.

-It is my honest belief that companies that win the race in the future will be the ones that understand that good content is not just well written, but also well produced in with the right visual effects.
+It is my honest belief that companies that win the race in the future will be the ones that understand that good content is not just well-written but also well-produced with the right visual effects.